-- Prehypertension is considered a systolic reading of 120-139 or a diastolic pressure of 80-89.
+- Elevated is considered a systolic reading of 120-129 or a diastolic pressure less than 80.
 Unless steps are taken to address the issue, most prehypertension will graduate into higher stages of hypertension—but it doesn’t have to.
 Early intervention, preferably lifestyle changes that avoid medication unless absolutely necessary, can and do reverse prehypertension.

 The numbers for hypotension are not as well classified.
 While 115/75 is considered ideal, anything lower than that is hypotension.
 Again, normal readings vary from person to person, but in general a person is considered definitely hypotensive if either the systolic or diastolic number is lower than normal.
 In other words, you could be diagnosed with hypotension if your systolic is normal and your diastolic is too low, or vice-versa.
 With low blood pressure, one of the most important factors is a sudden and drastic drop in blood pressure, which can indicate a serious medical emergency.

 What Are the Causes of Hypertension (High Blood Pressure)?